-A Self-Directed IRA is an individual retirement account held by a custodian that allows you to invest in alternative assets such as real estate, private placements, promissory notes, and beyond.
+Invest in alternative assets such as real estate, private placements, promissory notes, and beyond.

 Due Diligence

-As a Self-Directed IRA account holder, it is your responsibility to understand your investment and the Self-Directed IRA rules set by the IRS.
 It is the Self-Directed IRA custodian’s responsibility to administer your account and hold your IRA’s assets; they legally cannot sell investment products, verify legitimacy, or give investment advice.
 It is considered best practice to conduct due diligence and speak with a financial advisor before making an investment decision.

 Fees

 Like standard brokerage accounts, Self-Directed IRA fees vary based on the custodian.
 Potential fees can include account opening fees, annual account maintenance fees, administrative fees, and transaction fees.
-Amongst the lowest in the industry, Madison Trust’s flat-rate fees help ensure the profitability of your investment.
+Among the lowest in the industry, Madison Trust’s flat-rate fees help ensure the profitability of your investment.
 For a transparent look at our fees, please refer to the fee schedule.

 Potential Fraud